 Goodloe Memorial Unitarian Universalist Congregation

-We are a small congregation of about 70 adult members and about 20 children and youth.
+We are a small congregation of about 30 members.
 We are diverse in our religious beliefs with members who draw from humanist, Christian, pagan, Jewish, Buddhist and other traditions.
-We currently have few young adults or openly glbt people, but we would welcome you if come.
-We are currently mostly white with about a tenth of our adult membership and about a quarter of our children and youth being persons of color.
+We currently have few young adults or openly LGBTQ people, but we would welcome you if you come.
+We are currently mostly white with about a tenth of our membership being persons of color.
 We tend to dress fairly informally for worship, but you will be welcome in your suit and tie, dress and pantyhose or your jeans and T-shirt.
-Because we are small we will know you are a visitor, if you come, expect to be welcomed by many of us.
+Because we are small we will know you are a visitor: if you come, expect to be welcomed by many of us.

 Our Namesake: Don Speed Smith Goodloe

 Our new name honors Don Speed Smith Goodloe, first African-American graduate of Meadville Theological School (1906), our Unitarian seminary, which has since become Meadville/Lombard Theological School in Chicago-affiliated with both the University of Chicago and the Unitarian Universalist Association.
 Goodloe was the first principal-from 1911 to1921-of the Maryland Normal and Industrial School-Maryland's first black post-secondary school, which is now Bowie State University.